creativetimofficial/lbdp-test-login/README.md

 `app.module.ts` contains two layouts,  AdminLayoutComponent and AuthLayoutComponent.
 The first one is for Admin Page and the last one for Authentication.

+To use Chartist you have to call it as follows: `import * as Chartist from 'chartist';
+`

+If you want to see some examples of how Chartist is used, look in: `src/app/home/dashboard/dashboard.component.ts`.